-Title of course: NEPTUN-code: Weekly classes: Credit: 3 Data processing of RKXMF1ABNE lecture+workshop+l Exam type. :tm measurements ab work 1+0+2 Course leader: Position: Required preliminary knowledge (with Mastrapa, Gonzales dr. college associate Neptun code): professor RKXMA2ABNE Course Description
+Title of course: NEPTUN-code: Weekly classes: Credit: 3 Data processing of RKXMF1ABNE lecture+workshop+l Exam type. :tm measurements ab work 1+0+2 Course leader: Position: Required preliminary knowledge (with González Mastrapa Henry, college associate Neptun code): Dr. professor RKXMA2ABNE Commissalar

 If the environmental components (air, water, soil) are examined, than a big amount of measurement data will be collected.
 The data with a big quantity cannot be interpreted.
 It is necessary to evaluate our data.
 Our data should be processed to interpret them.

-In simpler cases data processor programs are used, than e.g. Microsoft Excell.
+In simpler cases data processor programs are used, than e.g. Microsoft Excel.